 The Torin has nice cushioning and support.
-So unlike barefoot running, your feet are protected from stress and pounding.
+The latest version features a thicker, plusher midsole plus a softer insole.
+Unlike barefoot running, your feet are protected from stress and pounding.

 The upper material that on the shoe is a knit mesh.
 This mesh is breathable and has a great look.

-The Torin Knit 3.5 is a good option for runners with back pain.
+The Torin 4 Plush is a good option for runners with back pain.
 If you want cushioning, but want to run naturally, they are a great choice.

 - Natural running feel